Versemi/ErdosSpring2023project/1 Dataset Description and Problem Statement.md

 **Objective**:

-- The objective of this project is to compare and evaluate different prediction models for stock price forecasting.
-We will explore the performance and accuracy of several models in class just to review and to guide ourselves first.
+The goal of this project is to assess and compare various prediction models for stock price forecasting.
+Initially, we will examine regression and time-series forecasting models to review their performance and accuracy.
+Subsequently, we will delve into the LSTM model, widely utilized in the quantitative finance domain, to evaluate its effectiveness and determine how it fares in comparison.
-- Desirably, as the project being proceeded, we would like to compare LSTM (Long Short-Term Memory), a commonly used method in stock market prediction, with other more complex models such as Bayesian approaches.
-The project aims to examine the strengths and limitations of both LSTM and Bayesian models in capturing and predicting stock market dynamics.
-By evaluating the performance of these models on historical stock data, the project seeks to analyze their respective abilities to handle complex patterns, incorporate prior knowledge, and make accurate predictions.
-The comparison will involve assessing factors such as prediction accuracy, computational efficiency, interpretability, and scalability.
-Through this analysis, the project aims to provide insights into the trade-offs and benefits of using LSTM and Bayesian models in stock market prediction, shedding light on the suitability of each approach for different prediction scenarios.

 **Stakeholders**: